Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Results

 In the cold and dense phase $n> 30\ {\rm cm^{-3}}$, the temperature decreases very slowly as density increases (``isothermal regime''), which leads to $L_{\rm J} \propto n^{-0.6}$.
-Assuming the Jeans length is the typical cloud size at a given density, we can estimate the hydrogen column density by $n L_{\rm J}$, which is shown in panel (c) of Fig. \ref{fig:nhvsnh} as a function of $n$ and agrees well with $\langle N \rangle$ in panel (a) in the range of $10 < n < 10^4\ {\rm cm^{-3}}$, suggesting that the correlation between $n$ and $\langle N \rangle$ is a consequence of gravitational instability.
-The correlation is insensitive to $Z^{\prime}$ because the relationship between density and temperature (and thus the Jeans length) is insensitive to $Z^{\prime}$ (see Fig. \ref{fig:pdmedian}).
+Assuming the Jeans length is the typical cloud size at a given density, we can estimate the hydrogen column density by $n L_{\rm J}$, which is shown in panel (c) of Fig.~\ref{fig:nhvsnh} as a function of $n$ and agrees well with $\langle N \rangle$ in panel (a) in the range of $10 < n < 10^4\ {\rm cm^{-3}}$, suggesting that the correlation between $n$ and $\langle N \rangle$ is a consequence of gravitational instability.
+This Jeans-length argument has been demonstrated by \citet{2013MNRAS.430.2427R}\footnote{This is in the context of atomic hydrogen self-shielding against the meta-galactic UV radiation.} and \citet{2017MNRAS.465..885S}.
+However, we caution that \citet{2010MNRAS.404....2G} found a similar correlation in their turbulent box simulations without self-gravity, implying that the Jeans-length argument might also be a coincidence.
+The correlation is insensitive to $Z^{\prime}$ because the relationship between density and temperature (and thus the Jeans length) is insensitive to $Z^{\prime}$ (see Fig.~\ref{fig:pdmedian}).
 At a given density, $\langle N \rangle$ is only slightly larger at lower $Z^{\prime}$ as the temperature is higher.
 At $n < 10\ {\rm cm^{-3}}$, there is a sudden increase in $n L_{\rm J}$ corresponding to the abrupt transition from $T\sim 100$ K to $T\sim 10^4$ K. The same jump is not seen in $\langle N \rangle$, as the warm and diffuse medium is gravitationally stable against its self-gravity (otherwise the entire disk would have been collapsing) and thus gas does not cluster on a scale of $L_{\rm J}$.

 Note that our adopted shielding length $L_{\rm sh} = 100$ pc is much larger than the Jeans length of the clouds.
 Therefore, we expect $n L_{\rm J}$ to be a lower limit of $\langle N \rangle$ even if $L_{\rm J}$ is a good proxy of the typical cloud size, as material beyond $L_{\rm J}$ and up to $L_{\rm sh}$ to can still make a contribution.
 The good agreement found between $n L_{\rm J}$ and $\langle N \rangle$ suggests that this contribution is not very important and the majority of shielding occurs in the vicinity of the clouds.
 We explore different choices of $L_{\rm sh}$ in Appendix \ref{app:Lsh}.